 Her ashes and those of her sons were restored to the family burial place by her son Caligula who succeeded Tiberius.

 Valeria Messalina (c.17-48AD) was the sort of woman which modern tabloid newspapers and paparazzi would have absolutely loved.
 Luxury, debauchery and scandal came naturally to her.
 She married emperor Claudius who eventually had to admit she was surpassing every limit when she publicly married another man, dowry and all.
 She was sentenced to death.

 If you want to read the grim scandalous detail of this Roman woman you can find it in the accounts by:

-Whether all the mud cast at her is just or not is debatable.
-Certainly emperor Claudius suffered an ongoing issue with security of his throne and his marriage to Messalina didn't seem to make his case any stronger, rather the opposite.
+It is debatable whether all the mud slung at her is fair or not.
+Certainly emperor Claudius suffered an ongoing issue with security of his throne and his marriage to Messalina didn’t seem to make his case any stronger, rather the opposite.

 We should also remember this Roman woman as being the mother of Claudius’ two children: Octavia and Britannicus.
 Octavia married Nero whilst Britannicus essentially became Nero’s younger stepbrother through Claudius’s subsequent marriage with Agrippina the Younger (see below).
 Both Octavia and Britannicus were eventually killed by Nero.
 A beautiful cameo broach celebrates Messalina and her two children together.

 Agrippina (AD15-59) was the beautiful daughter of Agrippina the Elder and the great general Germanicus.
 She can be regarded as the last in the Julio-Claudian dynasty given her own son Nero, last of the Julio-Claudian emperors, was really of Ahenobarbus lineage.
 True to her own blood she was extremely domineering and totally driven by the greatness of her own parents and ancestors.
 She eventually died by hand of her own son Nero.